View Categories

 The peel is available in different formulations that differ in how deep they penetrate the skin, but all target damaged cells and stimulate new growth.
 A professional will recommend a formulation that is right for you.
 In addition to phenol, which is known for its ability to lighten dark spots, the peel contains a combination of acids that exfoliate and rejuvenate the skin.
 The treatment is recommended for most skin types, including sensitive skin.

-One of the key differences between the VI peel and the Jessner is that it contains less resorcinol.
-Resorcinol is a powerful ingredient that can cause irritation in some individuals, so itโs important to choose a peel that does not contain this substance.
+One of the key differences between the VI peel vs Jessner Peel is that it contains less resorcinol.
+Resorcinol is a powerful ingredient that can cause irritation in some individuals, so it’s important to choose a peel that does not contain this substance.
 The VI peel also contains ingredients such as hydroquinone, kojic acid and benzoyl peroxide, which all target different problems.

 Hydroquinone is a skin lightener that bleaches the skin by limiting the production of melanin, which gives the skin its color.
 Kojic acid is another common ingredient that targets uneven skin tones and helps to brighten dull skin.
 Benzoyl peroxide is a powerful acne-fighting ingredient that also helps to reduce acne scars.
 Finally, hydrocortisone is an anti-inflammatory that can help to heal the skin and reduce inflammation.